Frequently Asked Questions (FAQs)

 Schedule a review of tolerance and adherence 12-16 weeks after starting bisphosphonates.
 Also ask about adherence and tolerance at routine medicine reviews.
 Ask if patients are remaining upright for at least 30 minutes and taking plenty of water with medicines, which is important in preventing upper gastro-intestinal symptoms.
 If available, measurement of the bone resorption marker, serum CTX (after an overnight fast) or bone formation marker serum P1NP, may be helpful in showing adherence and response to treatment.

-- Very high-risk patients for further assessment of causes of osteoporosis, and evaluation for parenteral therapies.
+• Very high-risk patients for further assessment of causes of osteoporosis, and evaluation for parenteral therapies (see FAQ 14).
 A sub-group may potentially benefit from anabolic therapy, particularly those with multiple vertebral fractures.

 No. Routine pre-treatment checks by a dentist are not necessary.
 You should do these simple things:

 The choice of drug treatment should be informed by the level of fracture risk, patient suitability and patient preference.
-HRT can be considered in younger post-menopausal women (age ≤ 60 years) who have low risk of malignancy and of thromboembolic events.
+HRT can be considered as a first-line treatment option in younger post-menopausal women (age ≤ 60 years) who have low risk of malignancy and of thromboembolic events.
 Generally, at this age, treatment with oral HRT could be offered for 5 years, after which fracture risk should be re-assessed (sooner in the case of an incident fracture).

-After a patient has received two doses, if denosumab is then missed or delayed by more than 7 months since the last injection (e.g., by more than 1 month from the due dose), there is a risk of rebound high bone turnover and bone loss which can lead to multiple vertebral fractures in some cases.
+After a patient has received two doses, if denosumab is then missed or delayed by more than 7 months since the last injection (e.g., by more than 1 month from the due dose), there is a substantial risk of rebound high bone turnover and bone loss which can lead to multiple vertebral fractures.
 This risk is greater in patients who have received longer durations of treatment.
-It is challenging to stop denosumab, therefore, it is important that both clinicians and patients are made aware of this before treatment is started.
+It is challenging to stop denosumab, therefore, it is important that both clinicians and patients are made aware of this before treatment is started, and a plan is made at the outset for how to stop denosumab should the need arise during treatment.
 Denosumab should not be stopped suddenly before a further treatment plan is made.

 Denosumab and zoledronate have similar clinical efficacy in terms of fracture risk reduction.
 Their use is associated with similarly low rates of rare AFFs and ONJ.
 The logistical considerations of drug administration and patient preference are important to consider.
 Zoledronate must be given IV annually, whist denosumab is given subcutaneously biannually.
 Delays in zoledronate administration are not associated with the risk of rebound high bone turnover and fracture risk that is seen when denosumab dosing is delayed.
 When denosumab is started consideration must be given to how and when treatment might be stopped; this is not an issue with zoledronate.
 An additional consideration is the duration of treatment as zoledronate can frequently be paused for several years (after 3 annual infusions) whereas denosumab treatment needs to be continued long-term.
 Zoledronate requires a creatine clearance >35 mL/min; whilst denosumab can be used with a creatinine clearance <35 mL/min, the risk of hypocalcaemia is increased, and monitoring is warranted in liaison with secondary care.
 If denosumab therapy is stopped, intravenous infusion of zoledronate is recommended 6 months after the last injection of denosumab.